paritytech/ledgeracio/README.md

 # Ledgeracio CLI

-Ledgeracio is a command-line tool and Ledger app designed for staking operations on Substrate-based networks.
+Ledgeracio is a command-line tool and a Ledger app designed for staking operations on Substrate-based networks.

 Running `ledgeracio --help` will provide top-level usage instructions.